Managing object locks in a bucket

 Note

-Enabling an object lock
+Enabling object locks

-The minimum required role is storage.admin
+The minimum required role is storage.admin.

 To enable object locks: